 Marketers work hard to create sales enablement resources such as brochures, company overviews, and presentations, but all that hard work goes to waste if your sales team can't find (and use) them.

 So try to keep all your sales enablement resources in one shared place where sales can easily access them.
 This location is a great place to also host your campaign calendar, links to relevant offers, and specific content for a market or persona.

 10. Have Fun Together

 Finally, some of the most important advice is to try to get to know each other as people.
 Organize lunches, outings, and celebrations, and just have fun.
 This helps build trust among team members and ensures that people feel comfortable leaning on each other for support.

-Editor's Note: This post was originally published in October 2015 and has been updated for accuracy and comprehensiveness.
+Editor's Note: This post was originally published in October 2015 and has been updated for comprehensiveness.